ldong/cs4460/demo/README.md

 # README

-Run `python -m SimpleHTTPServer 8080`
+Run `python -m SimpleHTTPServer 8080` in this folder